Macular Degeneration Diagnosis and Co-Management

 People can lower their risk of developing AMD by not smoking, getting regular exercise, maintaining healthy blood pressure and cholesterol levels, and eating healthy foods including leafy green vegetables and fish.

 Diagnosing Age-Related Macular Degeneration

-The doctors at Decatur Family Eye Care utilize the latest in technology to conduct tests to properly diagnose eye diseases, including age-related macular degeneration.
+The doctors at Decatur Family Eye Care utilize the latest technology to properly diagnose eye diseases, including age-related macular degeneration.

 Your doctor at Decatur Family Eye Care may ask you to look at an Amsler grid.
-This is a simple square which contains a grid pattern with straight lines and a dot in the middle, and when used correctly, can show blurry, distorted, or blank spots in your vision.
+This is a simple square that contains a grid pattern with straight lines and a dot in the middle.
+When used correctly, this test can detect blurry, distorted, or blank spots in your vision.

 Optical Coherence Tomography (OCT)

-During the eye exam, your doctor may utilize optical coherence tomography (OCT) to look closely at the retina.
-This machine scans the retina and provides the doctor with detailed images of the macular and the retina.
-The doctor may use special drops to dilate your eyes before this test is conducted, because it makes it easier to examine the retina.
+During the eye exam, your doctor may use optical coherence tomography (OCT) to look closely at the retina.
+This machine scans the retina and provides your doctor with detailed images of the macular and the retina.
+Your doctor may use special drops to dilate your eyes before this test is conducted because it makes it easier to examine the retina.

-You will be asked to sit in front of the OCT machine so that that the scan of your eyes can be completed.
+You will be asked to sit in front of the OCT machine so that the eye scan can be completed.
 Nothing touches your eye, and the test is painless.
-The test takes about 5 – 10 minutes to complete.
+The test takes about 5–10 minutes to complete.